atomix/atomix/README.md

 Copycat is a pluggable framework, providing protocol and service implementations for various frameworks such as [Netty](http://netty.io) and [Vert.x](http://vertx.io).

-*Please note that Copycat is still undergoing heavy development, and until a beta release, the API is subject to change.*
+**Please note that Copycat is still undergoing heavy development, and until a beta release, the API is subject to change.**

-*Copycat requires Java 8*
+* The cluster/protocol APIs were recently refactor to provide more flexibility
+* Work on extensive integration tests is currently under way
+* Work to provide state machine proxies is next up on the TODO list
+* A full featured fault-tolerant cluster manager/service is being developed as well

+*Copycat requires Java 8.
+Though it has been requested, there are currently no imminent plans for supporting Java 7.
+Of course, feel free to fork and PR :-)*

 User Manual
 ===========